 Venus Williams Proud Of ‘Honest & Vulnerable’ Way Simone Biles & Naomi Osaka Tackling Mental Health

-Venus Williams highlighted mental health wellness at her Happy Viking product launch, while praising the ways young athletes are speaking up for their own wellbeing.
+Venus Williams highlighted mental health wellness at her Happy Viking product launch, while praising the ways young athletes are speaking up about their own well-being.

 All of this was shared at the product launch of Happy Viking’s new “Superfood Complete Plant Nutrition Powders,” held at DUMBO House in Brooklyn, where Venus was joined by fellow vegan and plant-based celebrity chef Charity Morgan for a Q&A discussion panel.
 Venus has been an avid supporter of plant-based diets since she was diagnosed with an autoimmune disease in 2011 and hasn’t looked back since.
 Even though there are misconceptions about vegan and plant-based diets not being as fulfilling or even as tasty as a less nutritious diet, Venus said it’s all in the approach and no one is perfect – even she has cheat days!